Tap here to get 5 Secrets to Stress Free Dinners

 • Add in the frozen corn and cook until it is thawed and soft, about five minutes.
 (If you are using fresh corn, cook until it is tender.)

 • Whisk in the flour.
-This will make things a big gummy, but that is okay.
+This will make things a big gummy.
 Cook for about 30 seconds.
 Slowly whisk in the whole milk.
-You should add a little bit, allow it to get fully combined with the flour and butter before adding in more.
-It will get easier to add the further along you go and you can addit more quickly.
+Add a little bit, allowing it to get fully combined with the flour and butter before adding in more.
+It will get easier to add the further along you go and you can add it more quickly.
+While this process will be slow, it should take less than a minute.

 • Add in 1/2 a cup of heavy cream.
 Bring everything to a boil and then turn to a simmer for five minutes.
 If after simmering it is too thick, add another 1/4 cup to 1/2 cup of heavy cream.